romaingd/ICLR_2018/02-Belinkov-2018-Noise_breaks_Neural_Machine_Translation.md

 rely on the hope that the relevant noise will naturally occur frequently in the training data.

-* It is important to move to **character-based NMT**, or other sub-word units.
+* It is important to move to **character-based (or other sub-word units) NMT**.
-It helps with out-of-vocabulary words, reduces the computational cost of large word embedding matrices.

-* Character-based NMT models are able to extract stem and morphological information to generalize to unseen situations.
+It helps with out-of-vocabulary words and reduces the computational cost of large word embedding matrices.Moreover, such models are able to extract stem and morphological information to generalize to unseen situations.

 * Unfortunately, **training on clean data makes models brittle.** Even small amounts of noise lead to substantial drops in performance.